jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Avoid unnecessary complexity and strive for clarity and elegance in your solutions.
 Remember, code is read far more often than it is written."

 This reminder emphasizes the importance of writing clean, concise, and readable code.
 It highlights that a key aspect of effective programming isn't just about making the computer understand the instructions but also ensuring that human readers can easily comprehend and work with the code.
 This approach helps in reducing errors, facilitating collaboration, and making future maintenance and updates more efficient.

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others but also for your future self."

+In addition, remember that debugging is an integral part of programming.
+As Donald Knuth said, "Premature optimization is the root of all evil (or at least most of it) in programming."
+Focus on writing correct and clear code first, and optimize only when necessary and based on empirical data.
+Lastly, embrace continuous learning, as programming languages and best practices evolve rapidly.
+Keep honing your skills and stay curious.